aerodrome-finance/contracts/PERMISSIONS.md

 - Can increase amount locked
 - Can vote weekly on pool(s)
     - Earns bribes and trading fees
-    - Earns weekly distribution of VELO rebases
+    - Earns weekly distribution of AERO rebases
-- Can vote on VeloGovernor proposals
+- Can vote on ProtocolGovernor proposals
 - Can vote on EpochGovernor proposals

 #### Normal veNFT